Dept. of Computer Science

 Before going to University College London, I got my MPhil in Advanced Computer Science from the University of Cambridge, and my BSc in Computer Science from the University of Cyprus.
 I grew up in Cyprus, a tiny island in the Eastern Mediterranean.
 Have a look at my CV for more information.

 - 4 March 2017: Our paper 3D Shape Segmentation with Projective Convolutional Networks has been accepted as an oral presentation in CVPR 2017.
-The paper is on arXiv.
+A draft of the paper is on arXiv.
 Code and data are on the project’s website.

 - January 2017: I will be teaching the Computer Games development (CS653) course for the summer term.